r-c-s/Messaging/README.md

 ## Messaging

-A simple application for messaging
+A simple SpringBoot application for messaging

 <br>
 <hr>